IntegralDefense/integraldefense.github.io/README.md

+#### Moving to a "Free First" approach for cybersecurity ###
+Step 1: call salesperson, Step 2: get quotes, Step 3: compare functionality.

+Remember the days when the strategy was to look for a commercial tool first?
+That strategy has led to quite a few purchases, some that we are now stuck with, some that we still get value from.

+But, as I look at the opensource security system landscape, I'm thinking we need to move to a "Free First" mindset.
+Getting involved with opensource, seeing projects grow into extremely capable systems, and seeing how quickly they are becoming mainstream…why not take a little time to research opensource before you buy?
+What's the downside?
+For good opensource projects the time investment is relatively small.
+Setup a proof of concept to understand the functionality and learn how it fits into your security program (without the marketing FUD).
+Worst case, you become more educated and better prepared for determining the value of the commerical tools.

+Maybe you are looking to buy automation tools.
+Maybe you are thinking about a SIEM.

+Maybe you should go "Free First".

 ### Opensource is well positioned for security automation ###
 Some interesting quotes about SOAR related to the opportunities, limitations for integrations, unrealized out-of-the-box value, and adoption predictions [here](https://blogs.gartner.com/anton-chuvakin/2018/02/22/our-security-orchestration-and-automation-soar-paper-publishes/)